s-case/s-case.github.io/codegen.md

 <br>

 - **Basic Authentication:** This option when checked, pops up the Basic Authentication Wizard when the code generation engine is executed.
 This Wizard allows the S-CASE developer embed wide-spread username/password authenticaiton to the generated Web Service.
 - **ABAC Authorization:** This option when checked, pops up the Attribute Based Access Control Authorization Wizard, which allows the S-CASE developer to embed high level and fine grained authorization rules to his generated Web Service.
-This functionality will be released shortly.
 - **Database Searching:** This option when checked, pops up the Database Searching Wizard, which allows the S-CASE developer to select some resources of his envisioned Web Service that will embed wide-spread database keyword searching.
 - **External Compositions:** This option when checked, pops up the External Compositions Wizard, which allows the S-CASE developer to model interactions of some resources of his envisioned Web Service with existing Web Services that are live on the internet, either created by the Service Composition Plugin of S-CASE or are 3rd party ones.
 - **Database Migration:** This option when checkd, pops up the Database Migration Wizard which allows the S-CASE developer to model a mapping from an existing database to the new one that will be created once the generated Web Service is executed for the first time.